scroll-tech/frontends/README.md

 The final goal for this repo is to contain a single React app written in TypeScript to accommodate for all frontend functionality, optimising for a smooth frontend user exprience.

-## Status Quo

-Currently, the individual frontend modules are linked to as submodules.
-The `dev-portal` module is being refactored first and will live here as the starting point of the target single-app structure.

-This repo will also contain re-usable components such as Header and Footer for use in the submodules while we transition.

 ## Available Scripts

 In the project directory, you can run: